How to Change Folder Layout View in Windows 11 File Explorer

 2. Open the folder you want to change.

 3. Click View on the top command bar.
-Select your preferred layout from the list.
+From the list that appears, select the layout you like best.

 Change Folder Layout View from Context Menu